 From a much different perspective, some marketing consultants speak of “hooking the reticular system” to focus on ads.
 For example, the most effective ads trigger both positive and negative emotions (e.g. fear of missing out on something good).
-They should be “as personalized as possible.”
+They should speak to the core, be “as personalized as possible.”
 And of course anything labeled NEW grabs directly at the core.

 Cober calls core awareness the “sixth sense” – our intuitive or spiritual sense.
 But he says it might better be called our “first sense… the sense of existing… it’s the energy that drives the other senses.”

-“A human’s existence begins with this energy flowing [in] the reticular formation in the lower brain (soul).”
+“A human’s existence begins with this energy flowing [in] the reticular formation in the lower brain.”

 “Spirit is the Consciousness you are experiencing at the reticular formation level.”

 The purpose of life, Cober says, is to strengthen this core awareness –